 At BestReviews, we approach each product for review with an open mind, avoiding any pitfalls that could lead us to product bias (such as a free sample from a manufacturer).
 By working with industry experts, testing some items in our labs, and consulting product owners, we identify the key pros and cons of all items we’re considering.
 Using the information we provide, you can make an educated shopping decision.

 Ready to start shopping for an Apple Watch?
-We invite you to examine the matrix above for our top picks.
+We invite you to examine the product list above for our top picks.
 If you want general tips on choosing an Apple Watch, our shopping guide has plenty of good advice.

 An Apple Watch is a smartwatch that works in conjunction with your iPhone and other Apple devices to perform a variety of functions.